 What's actually going on in research

-Trials are testing BTK inhibitors that may reach progressive MS, remyelinating drugs that aim to repair the damaged nerve coating, stem cell transplant for aggressive disease, and new approaches to fatigue and cognitive symptoms.
+Trials are testing BTK inhibitors that may reach progressive MS, remyelinating drugs that aim to rebuild the damaged nerve coating, stem cell transplant for aggressive disease, and new approaches to fatigue and cognitive symptoms.
 Researchers are also studying the role of Epstein-Barr virus, which appears to trigger MS in many people.

 BTK inhibitors